MAP PAINTING/COLLAGES

 —Jeff Abell, from the essay, "Please Cross Out the Correct Response," Dan Mills: Detector exhibition brochure, Northern Illinois University Art Museum, Chicago Gallery, 2002

-Legend, 2000, acrylic and collage on map, 33 3/4 x 47 x 1 inches.
+Legend, 2000, acrylic, cut-and-pasted printed paper collage, 33 3/4 x 47 x 1 inches.
 Collection of Mount Holyoke College Art Museum

-Gambit, 2004, acrylic on printed map, 6 x 8 inches.
+Gambit, 2004, acrylic, cut-and-pasted printed paper, 6 x 8 inches.
 Private collection, Beijing

 Previous